StackVista/stackstate-docs/stackpacks/add-ons/aad.md

 ## Overview

 Anomaly detection identifies abnormal behavior in your fast-changing IT environment.
 This helps direct the attention of IT operators to the root cause of problems or can provide an early warning.
 The Autonomous Anomaly Detector (AAD) requires zero configuration.
-It is fully autonomous in selecting both the metric streams it will apply anomaly detection to, and the appropriate machine learning algorithms to use for each metric stream.
+It's fully autonomous in selecting both the metric streams it will apply anomaly detection to, and the appropriate machine learning algorithms to use for each metric stream.

 The AAD supports daily and weekly seasonality, creating an anomaly when the observed values differ a lot from the expected values.
 Daily seasonality is enabled by default.